 Memories of Grandmother's Blueberry Bread Pudding

-Sometimes, Grandmother baked her raisin bread before she made the blueberry bread pudding.
+Sometimes, Grandmother bakes her raisin bread before she makes the blueberry bread pudding.
 All of us grandchildren would gather on the shaded back porch, and she would serve us her pudding with vanilla ice cream on top.
 After we each got our dish of delight, our wonderful grandmother would eat with us.

 It didn't get any better than being with our Grandmother Knight on the farm during our summer vacation.

-This was one of my very favorite desserts as a child, and Grandmother said this was my mother's favorite dessert, too.
+This was one of my very favorite desserts as a child, and my grandmother said this was my mother's favorite dessert, too.
 She made it for all her girls starting in 1921.
-That was the year her mother visited from Switzerland and gave her the recipe—along with many other recipes from the old country.
+That was the year her mother visited from Switzerland and gave her the recipe, along with many other recipes from the old country.

-Today, my cousin makes this dessert at every family celebration.
-She thinks she is the only one that makes it like our grandmother.
+My cousin makes this dessert today at every family celebration.
+She thinks she is the only one who can make it like our grandmother.